python/cpython/Doc/c-api/init.rst

-In an application embedding  Python, the :c:func:`Py_Initialize` function must be called before using any other Python/C API functions; with the exception of a few functions and the :ref:`global configuration variables <global-conf-vars>`:
+In an application embedding  Python, the :c:func:`Py_Initialize` function must be called before using any other Python/C API functions; with the exception of a few functions and the :ref:`global configuration variables
+<global-conf-vars>`.

 The following functions can be safely called before Python is initialized: